LaylaD4/LaylahDePaull_T3A2-A/README.md

 - Database (Products Collection) Returns Data
 The database processes the query and returns the relevant data to the Product Controller.
 If the request was for all available products, it returns a JSON array containing all products.
 If the request included a specific product ID, it returns a JSON object with the details of that product.
 This ensures that the correct product information is retrieved and sent back to the controller for further processing.

-- Product Controller Sends a Response to the Client The Product Controller formats the retrieved data into a structured JSON response using express.json() and sends it back to the web browser (client).
+- Product Controller Sends a Response to the Client
+The Product Controller formats the retrieved data into a structured JSON response using express.json() and sends it back to the web browser (client).
 If the request is successful, the response includes a 200 OK status and the requested product data.
 The frontend then processes this data and updates the Shop Page accordingly, displaying all products or the selected product’s details.

 - Product Data Displayed to the Customer
 Once the browser receives the product data, it dynamically updates the Shop Page to display the available products or the details of a selected product.
-The customer can now browse products, and/or view product descriptions.
+The customer can now browse products, and/or view the product's description.

 - Error Handling in Product Retrieval
 If an error occurs during the request (eg; an invalid product ID or database connection failure), the Product Controller catches the error and sends an error response back to the client.
 This response typically includes a 500 Internal Server Error status along with an error message.
 The frontend then displays an error message to the customer, informing them that the product data could not be retrieved.